walterxie/BioSci700/Assignment1/README.md

 <br>

 **Question v:**
-If yes for the above answer, which type of molecular clock model would fit in to this dataset better?
-Why?
+If you answered "yes" to the above, which type of molecular clock model would fit this dataset best?
+Explain why.
-If no, how to improve the temporal signals?
+If you answered "no," how could the temporal signal in this dataset be improved?

 **Answer starts:**